charnley/rmsd/README.md

     ./calculate_rmsd examples/ethane.xyz examples/ethane_bond.xyz

 You can also output (stdout) `molecule1`'s coordinates centered and rotated to `molecule2`.
 Useful to visualize the difference.
+The output will be in XYZ format.

     ./calculate_rmsd --output examples/ethane.xyz examples/ethane_trans.xyz